Danielson191/RuneLiteHijack-PluginHub/README.md

 # RuneLiteHijack-PluginHub
 RLHijack Plugin Hub

 Testing xKylee's old openOSRS plugins.
+No idea what I'm doing here.
 Feel free to use this for your own hijackhub.

+Get-FileHash for SHA-256